jeanreye4/tic-tac-toe/evaluation-template.md

 ## Creativity/Interface:

 > Is your user interface easy to use and understand?
 Does it make sense for the problem you're solving?
 Does your interface demonstrate creative design?

+## Presentation:

+> Is your interface well designed?
+Is your repository and readme will structured and formatted?